Morganite: Properties, Facts and Photos

 Morganite was named in honour of American banker J.P.
 Morgan.
 As well as being an avid mineral collector, he also donated generously to the New York Museum of Natural History.

-Morganite, when used as a gemstone, tends to be faceted.
+When used as a gemstone, Morganite is usually faceted.
 It's mainly used in fine jewellery.

-The stone's natural colour varies from yellowish-orange to peachy-orange to a peachy shade of pink.
+It ranges in colour from yellowish-orange to peachy-orange to a peachy shade of pink.
 It can also be light violet.

 'Peach morganite' is a trade name for stones that are more peach-coloured than pink.
 Ironically, this is often the natural colour of morganite.

-Impurities of manganese in morganite are largely responsible for the shade and depth of colour.
+Manganese impurities in morganite are largely responsible for its shade and depth of colour.

-Morganite must be protected from excessive heat, significant temperature changes and bright sunlight.
+Morganite must be protected from excessive heat and significant temperature changes.

 Article Pictures

-The morganite in the picture at the top of our article is on display in the Smithsonian Museum of Natural History, Washington D.C.
-It's an enhanced cushion-cut gemstone from Brazil that weighs 448.64 carats.
+The morganite in the picture at the top of our article is in the Smithsonian Museum of Natural History, Washington, D.C.
+The stone is an enhanced cushion-cut gemstone from Brazil that weighs 448.64 carats.